serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 :::warning

-Directly removing authentication tokens from the `AuthKey` table bypasses necessary processes such as closing streaming connections and synchronizing server state.
+Directly removing authentication tokens from the `AuthKey` table bypasses necessary processes such as closing method streaming connections and synchronizing servers state.
 It is strongly recommended to use `UserAuthentication.revokeAuthKey` to ensure a complete and consistent sign-out.

 :::

 #### Signing out all devices

-The `signOutUser` method logs a user out from all devices where they are signed in.
-This method deletes all authentication keys associated with the user, effectively ending all streaming connections across all devices.
+The `signOutUser` method signs a user out from all devices:

-#### Usage with signOutUser

 ```dart
 await UserAuthentication.signOutUser(